lukew3/worksheetgen/README.md

 # Export pdf to ws.pdf
 ws.write_pdf()
 ```
-This produces the following pdf:
+This produces the following pdf(without the black borders shown in the image):

 ![Image of output pdf](https://github.com/lukew3/worksheetgen/blob/main/ws.png)
 ## Documentation